05 Jan My 2018 Skincare Routine

 - Clindamycin Phosphate Topical Lotion 1% – This is a prescription.
 It’s a topical antibiotic.
 I’m not even sure if I need it anymore, but why risk it?
 It’s really hydrating.

 - Kinara Eye Cream – Every eye cream I’ve tried before this, I hated.
 It either broke me out in tiny bumps around my eye area or it would basically leak into my eyes and make them water.
-This is thick and hydrating and really softens crows feet/smile lines that appear in every 20-something skin when foundation and concealer is applied.
+This is thick and hydrating and really softens crows feet/smile lines that appear in every 20-something, 30-something skin when foundation and concealer is applied.

 - IsClincal Hydra-Cool – This refreshing, powerful, penetrating serum combines superior antioxidants with essential botanicals and bio-nutrients.
 My facialist calls it a drink of water for your face.
 I reapply it multiple time on dehydrating flights.
 It’s great for skin types and gentle enough for even the most sensitive skin.